 Money spent on training

 Say you hire someone to look after your SharePoint system in-house.
 Great!
 However, they’ve dictated the way the system is run and now they want to leave the business.
-Unless they’ve trained someone else themselves, you’ll be spending money on not only hiring more support but training that person to do the exact same level of support as their predecessor.
-The problem here is clear: it’s all too easy for budget to get quickly absorbed elsewhere, and for training to be an after thought.
+Unless they’ve trained someone else themselves, you’ll be spending money.
+Not only hiring more support but training that person to do the exact same level of support as their predecessor.
+The problem here is clear.
+It’s all too easy for budget to get quickly absorbed elsewhere.
+And for training becomes an after thought.
 A SharePoint system that’s well-supported will have multiple users working on it.
 Some may have various areas of expertise, but it’s better than relying on one person.

 What do I do?

 It’s also worth staying up to date with the latest Microsoft and SharePoint updates and news, so you’re in the loop for future developments and updates.
 If you’re restructuring your team, be sure to keep support in mind as part of your IT strategy.
 The Microsoft product life cycle site has useful information regarding particular versions of SharePoint and Office 365.